-^{252.} Bunton v.
+^{249.} Bunton v.
 Bentley (Bentley II), 153 S.W.3d 50, 54 (Tex.
-2004); Bentley v.
-Bunton (Bentley I), 94 S.W.3d 561 (Tex.
+2004) (per curiam); Bentley v.
+Bunton (Bentley I), 94 S.W.3d 561, 607 (Tex.
 2002).

-^{253.} Bentley I, 94 S.W.3d at 624 (Baker, J., dissenting).
+^{250.} Bentley I, 94 S.W.3d at 624 (Baker, J., dissenting).

-^{255.} W. Wendell Hall & Mark Emery, The Texas Hold Out: Trends in the Review of Civil and Criminal Jury Verdicts, 49 S. TEX.
-L. REV. 539, 562 (2008); see also W. Wendell Hall, Standards of Review in Texas, 38 ST. MARY'S L.J.
-52, 276 (2006) (posing the question, "[Is there] any difference between reviewing the factual and legal sufficiency of the evidence to support a jury's verdict under the supreme court's holding in City of Keller," and suggesting that "it may be argued that the two standards of review have collapsed into one standard of review-the 'reasonable and fair-minded' juror standard articulated in City of Keller").
-See generally William V. Dorsaneo, III, Evolving Standards of Evidentiary Review: Revising the Scope of Review, 47 S. TEX.
-L. REV. 225, 233-36 (2005) (discussing the effect of City of Keller on "the scope of legal sufficiency review for civil cases"); David E. Keltner et al., No Evidence Review: The Scope and court of appeals for factual sufficiency review, the reasonable and fair-minded person standard might obviate the need to reverse and remand to the court of appeals for further consideration of the facts, consistent with the supreme court's opinion.
+^{252.} Hall & Emery, supra note 128, at 562; see W. Wendell Hall, Standards of Review in Texas, 38 ST. MARY'S L.J.
+47, 276 (2006) (posing the question, "[I]s there any difference between reviewing the factual and legal sufficiency of the evidence to support a jury's verdict under the supreme court's holding in City of Keller[,]" and suggesting that "it may be argued that the two standards of review have collapsed into one standard of review-the 'reasonable and fair-minded' juror standard articulated in City of Keller").
+See generally William V. Dorsaneo, III, Evolving Standards of Evidentiary Review: Revising the Scope of Review, 47 S. Tex.
+L. Rev. 225, 233-36 (2005) (discussing the effect of City of Keller on "the scope of legal sufficiency review for civil cases"); David E. Keltner et al., No Evidence Review: The Scope and Standard of Legal Sufficiency Review After City of Keller, in STATE BAR OF Tex., 22ND ANNUAL ADVANCED CIVIL APPELLATE PRACTICE COURSE, ch.
+16, at 10-12 (2008) (discussing whether "City of Keller's reasonable juror standard departs from traditional legal sufficiency standards, and allows the [Texas] Supreme Court (and other appellate courts) to supplant their own decision for that of the jury in a legal sufficiency review").

+facts, consistent with the supreme court's opinion.
 Instead, the court could simply review the evidence in issue, and if five members of the court agree, it may conclude that no reasonable and fair-minded juror could reach a certain verdict and render judgment accordingly.

 b.
-Recent Applications of City of Keller
+Applications of City of Keller

-When the 2006 edition of this Article was written, City of Keller was a new decision, and, therefore, much of the analysis was an effort to predict the trajectory of legal sufficiency review based on City of Keller's application of that standard.256 We now have a few years of case law to help assess City of Keller's effect.
-The results are inconclusive.
+Despite more than ten years of case law to help assess City of Keller's effect, the results remain developing and inconclusive, particularly with respect to the effect of the "final" test of whether a reasonable juror could make the challenged finding.
 The supreme court has upheld jury verdicts, but it has also shown no reluctance in reversing them even where there were sharp differences of opinion in the court of appeals and in the supreme court itself.
 We will examine a few of these cases.